Plagiarism

 Paraphrase the Original Author

-Paraphrasing simply means taking the other person’s words and altering them to the point that the concept sounds like your own.
-Obviously, it’s a bit of a delicate balance between plagiarizing someone else’s work and taking the core idea and putting it into your own words.
+Paraphrasing means taking the other person's words and altering them to the point that the concept sounds like your own.
+As you can probably imagine, there's a bit of a delicate balance between plagiarizing someone else's work and taking the core idea and putting it into your own words.
 You still need to cite their original idea, though, so keep that in mind even as you work to make it yours.

 Quote the Original Author